julius-speech/julius/gramtools/mkdfa/README.md

 `.grammar` and vocabulary file  `.voca`) into finite automaton grammar to be used in Julius.

-The output files, `prefix.dfa` and `prefix.dict`, can be read by Julius to perform grammar-based recognition based on the given grammar.
+The output files, `prefix.dfa` and `prefix.dict`, can be used in Julius as grammar constrained speech recognition.
+If additional forward grammar file `prefix.dfa.forward` exists, Julius will further enable applying full grammar on the 1st pass.

 `mkdfa.py` is a python 3 version of `mkdfa.pl`, just works as the same.